Skip to main content

 Consultants

-Encourage and assist Kenyan Staff
+Encourage and assist US and Kenyan Staff

 Linda Thompson, Ed.D.